-The line will be built predominantly at-grade with roads that cross the line placed on new bridges over the high-speed line, and where appropriate over the adjacent BN rail line and parallel roads, or consolidated with the new bridge crossings.
-An estimated 35 to 40 existing road crossings of the BN main line will be separated or consolidated.
-Two structures of under a mile each will be needed in Corcoran and Wasco.
-Additional stream, small river, and other crossings will be built on culverts or short bridges capable of handling high-speed 220 mph service as well as heavier US-standard passenger trains at 125 mph.
-Unlike the multiple-mile-long structures needed in the metro Fresno and Bakersfield sections, the cost for the added strength for heavier trains on these short structures is small and is included in the Program.
-Equally important, the cost of building at-grade alignment, with suitable sub-grade preparation for both high-speed light-weight operation as planned and 125 mph heavier trains is not significantly more than for the former alone.
+The line will be built predominantly at-grade with roads that cross the line placed on a new bridge over the high-speed line, and where appropriate over the adjacent UPRR and parallel roads, or consolidated with these new bridge crossings.
+Approximately five existing major road crossings of the UPRR main line will be separated, and 11 will be consolidated with them.
+Additional stream, small river, and other crossings will be built on culverts or short bridges capable of handling high-speed 220 mph service as planned, as well as heavier US-standard passenger trains at 125 mph.
+Unlike the long structures needed in the metro Fresno and Merced sections, the cost for the added strength for heavier trains on these short structures is less than 5% of their cost and is included in the Program.
+Equally important, the cost of building at-grade alignment, with suitable sub-grade preparation for both high-speed lightweight operation as planned and 125 mph heavier trains is not significantly more than for the former alone.

-The Corridor Program will fund the full alignment, sub-grade preparation and track structure to operate light-weight trains at design speeds of over 220 mph, as well as the heavier US standard passenger trains at 125 mph.
-Train controls and communications, and line electrification will be provided suitable space by the Program, but their installation will be in separate funding.
+The Program will fund the full alignment, sub-grade preparation and track structure to operate light-weight trains at the design speeds of over 220 mph, as well as the heavier US-standard passenger trains at 125 mph.
+Train controls and communications, and line electrification will be provided suitable space by the Program, but their installation will be done in separate funding.

 In addition to the final design and construction of the line described above, the Program will fund acquisition of: land for the alignment, temporary easements for access and construction activities, and land needed for storage of equipment and materials for periodic maintenance and renewal of the alignment.
-However the Program will not acquire land that may be identified in the PE/CEQA/NEPA work preceding this Design/Build Program for electric power substations and related facilities outside of the standard alignment right-of-way, or for central control and vehicle maintenance activities that may be identified in the pre-construction work above.
+However the Program will not acquire land that may be identified in the PE/CEQA/NEPA work preceding this design/build Program for electric power substations and related facilities outside of the standard alignment right of way, or for central control and vehicle maintenance activities that may be identified in the preconstruction work above.

 The statewide system will provide a new state-of-the-art intercity transportation service.

-The California HST System will be a new transportation service creating major benefits for mobility, economic activity, air quality, and land use development, as documented in the 2005 CAHST Statewide Pro-gram EIS/EIR and the 2008 Bay Area-Central Valley Program EIS/EIR.
+The California HST program will be a new transportation service creating major benefits for mobility, economic activity, air quality, and land use development, as documented in the 2005 CAHST Statewide Program EIS/EIR and the 2008 Bay Area-Central Valley Program EIS/EIR.

-Existing Amtrak and freight rail services will benefit from grade separations, fencing and other safety improvements where services closely parallel each other.
+Existing commuter, Amtrak, and freight rail services will benefit from grade separations, fencing and other safety improvements where services closely parallel each other.
 Amtrak, commuter rail, and other transit services will see growth in traffic where HST travelers use them to get to and/or from their final destinations.

-In fully implementing the new system, a new fleet of FRA-safety-approved trainsets will be capable of reliable and safe 220 mph day-to-day operation.
+In fully implementing the new system, a new fleet of FRA-approved trainsets will be capable of reliable and safe 220 mph day-to-day operation.
 Schedules, up to five times faster than current rail services, would be competitive with air in many major markets.
-The fare structure will be California-specific: it may include different fares depending on class of service and reflect time of day, week, and seasonal peaks, as well as advance booking.
+A California-specific fare structure may include different fares based on class of service and reflect time of day, week, and seasonal peaks, as well as advance booking.
 In general fares will be higher than current rail and bus fares and driving cost, reflecting value in time saved, but not higher than air fares.
 Service quality will be a major improvement over current modes of transportation, with near 100% on time performance, smooth comfortable rides, and the highest safety of any mode, as shown by the nearly 50 years of fatality-free high-speed rail transportation in Japan.
 Station amenities will be appropriate for the various user markets.